hashicorp/terraform-provider-google/website/docs/d/datasource_cloudfunctions_function.html.markdown

 * `description` - Description of the function.
 * `available_memory_mb` - Available memory (in MB) to the function.
 * `timeout` - Function execution timeout (in seconds).
+* `runtime` - The runtime in which the function is running.
 * `entry_point` - Name of a JavaScript function that will be executed when the Google Cloud Function is triggered.
 * `trigger_http` - If function is triggered by HTTP, this boolean is set.
 * `event_trigger` - A source that fires events in response to a condition in another service.
 Structure is documented below.
-* `trigger_bucket` - If function is triggered by bucket, bucket name is set here.
-Deprecated.
-Use `event_trigger` instead.
-* `trigger_topic` - If function is triggered by Pub/Sub topic, name of topic is set here.
-Deprecated.
-Use `event_trigger` instead.
 * `https_trigger_url` - If function is triggered by HTTP, trigger URL is set here.
 * `labels` - A map of labels applied to this function.